- No comments

 Whilst it may hurt to get around you are much better off moving than your are static.
 You will only stiffen and tighten.
 Moving around loosens muscles.
 A major pain causing structure.
 Equally it has a lovely massaging effect on nerves.
 Another pain causing structure, especially in severe pain.
 It means they are nourished and get a fresh lot of lubrication, Castrol GTX for the nerves if you will, to enable them to slide and glide easier.
 This will cause less pain.
 Mobile nerves are happy nerves!

-If your walking along and it’s simply no good.
-It’s not helping or just making things worse – this will be a minority – simply try to find position of comfort.
-It doesn’t matter what it is anything that takes the edge off.
+If you’re walking along and it’s simply no good.
+It’s not helping or just making things worse – this will be a minority – simply try to find a position of comfort.
+It doesn’t matter what it is, anything that takes the edge off.
 Stay there are a while and do some of that relaxing breathing we were talking about.

 The Future Is Bright – Back Pain Is Curable